Private Equity recruitment is the process that PE firms use to source, interview, and hire candidates.

-Since Private Equity is a highly paid, prestigious, and competitive field, banks do not have to do much to “attract” candidates.
+Since Private Equity is a highly paid, prestigious, and competitive field, PE firms do not have to do much to “attract” candidates.

 What’s more, there are relatively very few private equity roles, and PE firms tend to follow very narrow hiring criteria.

-Traditionally, firms have hired investment banking analysts from bulge-bracket and elite banks at the Associate level.
-Increasingly, some firms are hiring undergraduates for junior roles such as Private Equity Analysts.
-And there is also some cross-hiring between PE firms.
+Traditionally, firms have hired investment banking analysts from bulge-bracket and elite-boutique banks for Associate-level positions in PE.
+Increasingly, some firms are hiring undergraduates for junior roles such as Private Equity Analysts; there’s also some cross-hiring between PE firms for experienced candidates.

 With that brutal honesty out of the way, let’s look at how to maximize your chances of winning the Private Equity recruitment game…